 Depending on several factors, adjustments to financial aid may be required for students who drop some, but not all, of their classes for the same academic quarter.
-Students who are considering or have decided to withdraw from one or more courses, and are recipients of Financial Aid, are required to speak to the Student Financial Services Office and obtain a signature on the Withdrawal Form.
+Students who are considering or have decided to withdraw from one or more courses, and are recipients of Financial Aid, are suggested to speak to the Student Financial Services Office to determine any outcomes of withdrawing before proceeding.

-Students who are considering withdrawing from all of their courses for the quarter are required to contact a Student Financial Services Counselor prior to completing the withdrawal process.
+Students who recieve financial aid and are considering withdrawing from all of their courses for the quarter are required to contact a Student Financial Services Counselor prior to completing the withdrawal process.
 A Financial Aid Counselor signature is required on the form if the student is a financial aid recipient.

 If a student received federal student loans while in attendance at Seattle University, federal law requires that the student complete loan exit counseling through Seattle University as part of the withdrawal process.
 That counseling will give the student information about the status of the loan.
 Loan repayment will begin at the end of the grace period as defined by the loan's promissory note(s) that was completed by the student prior to the loan's transmittal to the student's account.

 In order to understand how the student's withdrawal from all classes may impact future aid eligibility, please review the Satisfactory Academic Progress section of this web site.